 DHA, like EPA, is produced by microalgae, though DHA is solely produced by species that are largely or entirely non-photosynthetic.
 These microalgae produce DHA by metabolizing free-floating elements in the water around them, such as carbon, nitrogen, and phosphorus.
 When DHA is produced commercially using microalgae, the microalgae is typically fed sugarcane.
 As with EPA, DHA is typically consumed via fatty fish or nutritional supplements derived from fish oil, krill oil, or algal oil.

 The role of DHA in human health has been extensively studied for more than 75 years, including how it potentially supports heart health, brain development and health, child development, eye development and health, and aging.
-The body of research on DHA is far too broad to be fully summarized here, but articles on our site cover many of these areas of focus in more detail.
+The body of research on DHA is expansive.
+Articles on our site cover many of these areas of focus in more detail.

 DHA has anti-inflammatory effects which research suggests may reduce blood pressure, and the risk of heart disease and heart attacks, while also playing critical roles in the structure and function of the human brain, eyes, and muscles.